react-ninja/react-text-format/README.md

       <br /><br />
       This is demo credit Card 5555555555554444
       <br /><br />
-      This is contact Number 2125551212.In this example, we will use this for demo.<br />
       This is demo phone Number 123.456.7890 <br />
       This is demo phone Number (212) 555 1212 <br />
       This is demo phone Number (212) 555-1212 <br />